 If you do not have an AED in your building or area, you may request one.
 While the AED annual budget is limited, we usually have sufficient funds to add a few AEDs to in-need facilities each year throughout the University of Minnesota system.

 Requests for AEDs, AED batteries or AED cabinet batteries, and AED pads can be made through DEM by sending an email to firstname.lastname@example.org.

 AED Placement Guidelines

-3. The placement location must be well-marked, publicized and highly visible among trained responders.
+The placement location must be well-marked, publicized and highly visible among building occupants.

 Stop the Bleed Kits

 Stop the Bleed kits, containing emergency dressings and tourniquets have been placed in locations across the Twin Cities Campus where there may be public gatherings or where students and staff in the area may be at risk for injury.
 Most are co-located with an area's AED, and those locations are listed on the interactive map.

 For "Stop the Bleed" training, you can reach out to the Health Emergency Response Office (HERO) at firstname.lastname@example.org.